 Education Secretary Arne Duncan To Step Down

-After nearly seven years in office, Education Secretary Arne Duncan will step down in December.
-The former head of Chicago Public Schools came to Washington back in 2009 with his friend — a newly-elected President Obama.
+After nearly seven years in office, Education Secretary Arne Duncan is stepping down in December.
+The former head of Chicago Public Schools came to Washington with his friend, a newly-elected President Obama.
 As NPR's Cory Turner reports, Duncan's tenure was remarkable for two reasons.

-First, he got a lot done.
-A lot.
-The list is long, so, for the purposes of this short post, let's focus on perhaps the biggest thing he did, which was also one of the first things he did.
-In the summer of 2009, Duncan made this grand pronouncement:
+CORY TURNER, BYLINE: First, he got a lot done, and I mean a lot.
+The list is too long for the two and a half minutes I have here, so let's focus on perhaps the biggest thing he did, which was also one of the first things he did.

 TURNER: He muffed it there, but it was a big moment.
-Race to the Top wasn't a law, but a giant pot of stimulus money — more than four billion dollars' worth — offered to beleaguered states soon after the Great Recession.
-Duncan used it to entice them to make sometimes-controversial changes in the classroom.
-At the top of that list: adopting new, common standards and evaluating teachers.
+Race to the Top wasn't a law, but a giant pot of stimulus money - more than $4 billion worth offered to beleaguered states soon after the Great Recession.
+Duncan used it to entice them to make sometimes controversial changes in the classroom.
+At the top of that list - adopting new common standards and evaluating teachers.

 Rick Hess is director of education policy studies at the conservative American Enterprise Institute, and he says it was clear from the start that Duncan wanted to use his bully pulpit to push some big ideas.